 |på trods (af)

-Here are some examples of Danish phrases in which prepositions describe relation between entities
+Here are some examples of Danish phrases in which prepositions describe the relation between entities:

 In some cases, prepositions function as adverbs.
-In practice, it is a merging of the preposition and the adverb as in for example:
+In practice, it is a merging of the preposition and the adverb, for example:

 Whether the preposition has an object to govern or not, it is grammatically correct to write the merging as both one and two words.

 Some merges do not have any common adverbial use and will therefore always appear as two words.
 The rule applies whether the preposition stands before or after the object it governs.

 Sometimes, the preposition will stand at the end of a sentence, and we might call it a postposition.
 Broadly speaking, these can be divided into three groups:

 Below are some examples of Danish phrases in which prepositions act as postpositions.

 Well, this grammar guide on Danish prepositions has reached its end.
 Practice listening to Danish here and there, and you will become comfortable with the pronunciations as well.